gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 When initiator and responder have agreed on a protected association by means of handshaking INIT/INIT-ACK with a common protection engine, only control chunks and CRYPTO chunks will be accepted.
-Any DATA chunk being sent on an Protected association will be silently discarded.
+Any DATA chunk being sent on a Protected association will be silently discarded.

 After completion of initial handshake, that is after COOKIE-ECHO and